kt-commits/technical-explorations/polarity-aware-claim-thinking.md

 # Polarity-Aware Claim Linking (Notes for Yi)

-Hi Yi—here’s the succinct write-up of the idea I floated today about tracking negation explicitly.
+Hi Yi — here’s the succinct write-up of the idea I floated today about tracking negation explicitly.

 ---

 ## 1  Why I’m Thinking About This

-I love that we already extract **atomic claims**—tiny, self-contained assertions.
+I love that we already extract **atomic claims** — tiny, self-contained assertions.
 The catch: when I embed those sentences with off-the-shelf models (BERT, MiniLM, etc.), they happily blur negation:

 `“She won the election.” ≈ “She failed to win the election.”`

 In vector space, they’re practically neighbors even though they contradict each other.
 That’s a problem if we want to surface disagreements or support relationships automatically.

 ---